Colorado Paycheck Calculator

 Frequently Asked Questions

-What is the Colorado state income tax rate for 2025?
+Is the Colorado state tax rate really a flat 4.40% for 2025?